click here for mobile site

 LEADERSHIP

 This year, close to half of the world’s population will be electing new leadership1.
-In a landscape of geopolitical, environmental and economic strife, examining power imbalances is crucial.
+In a landscape of geopolitical, environmental and economic strife, examining power imbalance is crucial.

-While the UN's Sustainable Development Goals call for gender-balanced representation by 2030, little is being done to tackle the underlying causes of this imbalance.
+While the UN's Sustainable Development Goals (SDGs) call for gender balanced leadership by 2030, the root causes of imbalance remain largely unaddressed.

 In the words of bell hooks…